 What Do Chipmunks Like to Eat?

 Chipmunks are omnivores, meaning they eat both plant and vegetable matter.
+Their diet largely consists of seeds, nuts, fruits, grains, insects, worms, and fungi.
 They are not known to be picky eaters, although they may show preference towards certain foods.
 While they do eat animal protein, plants make up the bulk of a chipmunk’s diet.
 That said, chipmunks are opportunistic feeders, and will eat whatever they can stuff into their cheeks.
 Therefore, they tend to eat a wide variety of foods.
 In addition, chipmunks live in various habitats, although they typically live in forested environments.
 As such, the foods they eat can vary depending on where they live.
 However, generally speaking, there are several foods that most chipmunks like to eat.
 We’ve identified 10 foods that chipmunks frequently like to eat both in the wild and in captivity.
 While there’s no way of knowing just how much chipmunks like these foods, it’s safe to assume they’re the favorites.
 These 10 foods include:

 - Small birds